tshirtman/CV/README.md

 ### Kivy
-I'm a contributor and a core developer to the Kivy project since the early days, and I've contributed a few important things to it, and a lot of less important ones:
+I'm a contributor and a core developer to the Kivy project since the early days, and I've contributed a few important things to it, and a lot of minor ones:

-- The OscPy project to replace its shipped aging OSC implementation
+- The OSCPy project to replace its shipped aging OSC implementation
+- Most of the basis of the current documentation.
-- Numerous improvements to its SVG implementation
+- Numerous improvements to its SVG implementation.
-- PageLayout widget
 - Garden Widgets:
     - Modernmenu (<https://github.com/kivy-garden/garden.modernmenu>)
     - Magnet (<https://github.com/kivy-garden/garden.magnet>)
     - DDD (<https://github.com/kivy-garden/garden.ddd>)
     - AnimLabel (<https://github.com/kivy-garden/garden.animlabel>)
     - AnimLabel-bezier (<https://github.com/kivy-garden/garden.animlabel_bezier>)
+- PageLayout widget
 - KViewer tool to rapidly iterate design
-- CloudPoints, a cloud points widget/viewer based on Kivy and Liblas (<https://github.com/TangibleDisplay/cloudpoints>)
+- CloudPoints, a cloud points widget/viewer based on Kivy and Liblas (<https://github.com/tshirtman/cloudpoints>)
 - RoundedRectangle instruction
 - A better vim syntax file
 - A lot of examples, bugfixes, documentation, mentorship and advocacy for the community.

-### OscPy
+### OSCPy

 A fast and modern implementation, of the OSC protocol, supporting python2 and python3, with a good test coverage, and good separation of concerns.